Foundation Degree in Civil Engineering

 This is a two-year foundation degree offered by Belfast Met in collaboration with Ulster University.
-Foundation students are enrolled as students in both the College and the University and have all the main entitlements as other undergraduate students at Ulster University.
-This course is designed for people who wish to progress to study a degree in civil engineering or are interested in a career in the construction/civil engineering industry and require a foundation degree to enhance employment prospects.
+This course is designed for people who require a foundation degree to enhance employment prospects, or wish to progress to study for a degree in civil engineering, or are interested in a career in the construction/civil engineering industry.

 This course session is currently closed for enrolment/applications – it may be offered at a later date – please continue to check our website for updates.